minzzelo/cs2101ug/docs/UserGuide.md

 ### Review flashcards: `review`

-Reviews the current list of flashcards.
-This puts the user in review mode and the user can no longer input commands to the textbox.
+Want to study your flashcards?
+Our review mode lets you easily navigate freely between flashcards to study them so that you can ace your next exam!

 Format: `review`

+Typing the `review` and pressing Enter will put you in review mode and allows you to review the current displayed flashcard list.
+<br><br>
-Upon entering review mode, the following user input will be recognised:
+So what is review mode?
+Upon entering review mode, you can no longer input commands to the command box.
+However, the following keyboard input will now be recognised:

 * `↓ key` shows answer and notes of the current flashcard
 * `↑ key` hides answer and notes of the current flashcard
 * `→ key` moves on to the next flashcard (if there is a next flashcard)